JuliaGeometry/KDTrees.jl/README.md

 ### Creating the tree

-The tree is created wth:
+The tree is created with:
 ```julia
 using KDTrees
 data = rand(3,10^3)
 tree = KDTree(data, leafsize=10, reorder=false)
 ```
 The `data` argument for the tree should be a matrix of floats of dimension `(n_dim, n_points)`.
-The `leafsize` determines for what number of points the tree should stop splitting.
+The argument `leafsize` determines for what number of points the tree should stop splitting.
 The default value is `leafsize = 10` which is a decent value.
 However, the optimal leafsize is dependent on the cost of the distance function which is dependent on the dimension of the data.

 The `reorder` argument is a bool which determines if the input data should